 Dragonfish/ Cassava / 888

 The standard Dragonfish wagering requirement is 4 x bingo bonus and an extremely unattractive 99 x instant games bonus.
 If the bonus is deposit related the multiple stays the same for bingo bonus – 4 x (deposit + bonus) but drops slightly for instant games bonus to 80 x (deposit + bonus).
 Free spins winnings are treated as instant games bonus.
 Historically at Dragonfish all that happened if you withdrew before meeting the wagering requirement on a bingo bonus was that you lost any remaining bonus (although you did have to have made a minimum deposit, typically £20 or £30, before any withdrawals were allowed).
 This has now been changed at all the sites on the main Dragonfish network so that if you withdraw without completing the wagering, you lose all your winnings from bonus wagering as well as any remaining bonus.
-On the plus side, Dragonfish bonuses are usually valid indefinitely (as long as the account remains active) so at least there is no time pressure to complete the wagering.
+On the plus side, Dragonfish bonuses are usually valid indefinitely (as long as the player logs in regularly to keep the account active) so at least there is no time pressure to complete the wagering.

 This change was rolled out across the rest of the Dragonfish /Cassava / 888 sites during late 2015 and 2016, and Dragonfish /Cassava / 888 sites have an additional restriction on slots bonuses and free spins, capping the amount of winnings that can be cashed out even after completing the wagering requirement at £400 plus the value of the original bonus (apart from in the case of a progressive jackpot win).
 Again, on the plus side, most sites – including the ones that actually offer a slots bonus – have departed from the outrageous 99x slots wagering requirement, dropping it to somewhere between 30x and 50x.